 Alarmist or overexcited tone

-Similarly, a message excitedly presenting an offer that seems too good to be true — such as a 90% discount from a travel company as long as you act now — might well be.
+Similarly, watch for messages making offers that seem too good to be true, such as a 90% discount from a travel company available only if you act now.

 URLs that don’t look right

 Phishing attempts can include URLs that appear legitimate if you don't look too closely.
 Many phishing attempts use URLs that have been deliberately chosen to resemble a URL that you're already familiar with.
-As shown in the table below, if you normally buy swimming attire from Example Apparel at the legitimate URL and you receive an email with a link to the phony URL, then you can tell that it's bogus.
+As shown in the table below, if you normally buy swimming attire from Example Apparel at the legitimate URL and you receive an email with a link to the fake URL, then you can tell that it's a phishing attempt.